patka/cassandra-migration/README.md

   </dependency>
 ```

-In your properties file you will have some properties that can be set:
+In your properties file you can set the following properties:
 * cassandra.migration.keyspace.keyspace-name Specifies the keyspace that should be migrated
 * cassandra.migration.keyspace.replication-strategy Specifies the replication strategy to use on the keyspace.
 Can be either SIMPLE or NETWORK
 * cassandra.migration.keyspace.replications Specifies the replication datacenters and factors to use on the keyspace with NETWORK strategy